dotnet/AspNetCore.Docs/aspnetcore/security/app-secrets.md

 [View or download sample code](https://github.com/dotnet/AspNetCore.Docs/tree/master/aspnetcore/security/app-secrets/samples) ([how to download](xref:index#how-to-download-a-sample))

-This document explains techniques for storing and retrieving sensitive data during development of an ASP.NET Core app on a development machine.
+This document explains techniques for storing and retrieving sensitive data for an ASP.NET Core app on a development machine.
 Never store passwords or other sensitive data in source code.
 Production secrets shouldn't be used for development or test.
 Secrets shouldn't be deployed with the app.
-Instead, secrets should be made available in the production environment through a controlled means like environment variables, Azure Key Vault, etc. You can store and protect Azure test and production secrets with the [Azure Key Vault configuration provider](xref:security/key-vault-configuration).
+Instead, secrets should be made available in the production environment through a controlled means like environment variables or Azure Key Vault.
+You can store and protect Azure test and production secrets with the [Azure Key Vault configuration provider](xref:security/key-vault-configuration).

 ## Environment variables